JohnLCaron/egk-ec-mixnet/README.md

 ## Size

-Currently we serialize both the x and y coordinates, so storage reduction is O(512/64).
+We use "point compression" on the elliptic curve ElmeentModP, so we only serialize the x and "sign of y" coordinates, giving a storage reduction of O(64/33) compared to serializing both coordinates, and O(512/33) compared to the integer group.
 To estimate the computational cost of storing just x and recomputing y: BallotReader reads 1000 ballots (width 34) in 235 msecs.
 If one computes y instead of reading it, it takes 1274 msecs.
 So, cost is ~ 1 sec for 34000 texts everytime you have to read the mixed ballots.
 This reduces size to O(512/33).

-Currently we store the ballots in binary and the proofs in json in hex which doubles the size.
+Currently we store the ballots in binary and the proofs in json in base64.
 For very large mixnets, you might want to store proofs as efficiently as possible, which argues for a protobuf option.
-If you want to keep json we could at least switch to base64 which would give us 8/6 of binary.

 ````
 readMixnetBallots from working/public/mix1/Shuffled.bin nrows = 1000 width=34